 Kathy Davenport will be speaking on Making Stone Salt Bar Soaps and Creating Scent Synergies in Cold Process Soap and .

 Kevin Dunn is the Elliott Professor of Chemistry at Hampden-Sydney College.
 His first book, Caveman Chemistry, brought him to the attention of handcrafted soapmakers.
 His second book, Scientific Soapmaking, explores the chemistry of soap at a deep, but accessible level.
-Professor Dunn's ongoing research continues to uncover fascinating details of the behavior of fats, oils, soaps,
+Professor Dunn's ongoing research continues to uncover fascinating details of the behavior of fats, oils, soaps, scents and synthetic detergents.

 Kevin Dunn will be speaking on Surfactant Showcase.